The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Methodology

 Several parameters must be included in the retrievals to simulate the transit spectra.
-The size of the star, $R_{*}$, which determines the total amount of light reaching the planet and the planetary diameter, $D_{pl}$, which constrains the planetary surface blocking the star light are included as free parameters with the tight prior Gaussian distribution constraints calculated in \cite{Faedi2011}: $179,000 \pm 7,000$ km (i.e. $1.27 \pm 0.04$ $R_J$) for $D_{pl}$ and $0.895 \pm 0.023 \, R_{\odot}$ for $R_{*}$.
+The size of the star, $R_{*}$, which determines the total amount of light reaching the planet and the planetary diameter, $D_{pl}$, which constrains the planetary surface blocking the star light, are included as free parameters with the tight prior Gaussian distribution constraints calculated in \cite{Faedi2011}: $179,000 \pm 7,000$ km (i.e. $1.27 \pm 0.04$ $R_J$) for $D_{pl}$ and $0.895 \pm 0.023 \, R_{\odot}$ for $R_{*}$.

-To describe the atmosphere, we have defined a log-uniform pressure profile with 40 levels between $10^{-6}$ and $10^1$ bar.
-We tested that increasing the grid to 100 vertical levels did not produce any significant differences, while increasing computation time.
+To describe the atmosphere, we defined a log-uniform pressure profile with 40 levels between $10^{-6}$ and $10^1$ bar.
+We tested that increasing the grid to 100 vertical levels did not produce any significant differences, while increasing the computation time.
 Its vertical extension is described by the scale height, which depends on the planetary gravity, the atmospheric mean molecular weight and temperature \citep{Kreidberg2018Exoplanets}.
-For the planetary gravity we assume a Gaussian prior distribution log $g = 0.63 \pm 0.05$ (with $g$ in $\mathrm{m} \, \mathrm{s}^{-2}$) in base to the calculations of \cite{Faedi2011}. $D_{pl}$ and log $g$ are referenced to the pressure of 10 bar, which corresponds to the lowest layer of our model.
+For the planetary gravity, we assumed a Gaussian prior distribution of log $g = 0.63 \pm 0.05$ (with $g$ in $\mathrm{m} \, \mathrm{s}^{-2}$) in base to the calculations of \cite{Faedi2011}.
+Then, $D_{pl}$ and log $g$ are referenced to the pressure of 10 bar, which corresponds to the lowest layer of our model.

-Despite the fact that more complex temperature profiles have been recently retrieved for WASP-39b (e.g. \citealt{Ma2025}, combining data from different JWST instruments) we follow here the discussion and calculations of \cite{Roy2025} and we use an isothermal profile.
-The rationale for doing so is that a model selection analysis comparing different vertical profiles based on \cite{Kitzmann2020} parameterisation for NIRSpec/PRISM observations showed that the isothermal profile provided the highest Bayesian evidence and therefore it was favoured against more sophisticated vertical profiles for this data set.
+Despite the fact that more complex temperature profiles were recently retrieved for WASP-39b (e.g. \citealt{Ma2025}, combining data from different JWST instruments), here we follow the discussion and calculations of \cite{Roy2025} and we used an isothermal profile.
+The rationale for doing so is that a model selection analysis comparing different vertical profiles based on the \cite{Kitzmann2020} parameterisation for NIRSpec/PRISM observations showed that the isothermal profile provided the highest Bayesian evidence; therefore, it was favoured against more sophisticated vertical profiles for this dataset.
 Similar results were obtained by \cite{Lueber2024}, which are also compatible with the results of \cite{Constantinou2023}.
 Therefore, we include the atmospheric temperature, $T_{iso}$, with a uniform prior distribution between 500 and 2000 K in our retrievals.